dilipsundarraj1/Java-Course-Training/README.md

 ### Useful Videos:
   - How to Debug a program in intellij
     - https://youtu.be/GzK4nualMAY
-  - How to import a project in eclipse
+  - How to import a project in intelliJ
     - https://youtu.be/Aln2zfqMoX8